LeafandRobot/hpstr-jekyll-theme/desert-island/index.md

 T: Hey Carlyn.
 Yes I was just looking for something to munch on.

-C: What would you bring to s desert Island?
+C: What would you bring to a desert island?

 T: Carlyn.

 C: (Smile) Okay if you had to bring five things.

-T: 5 carlyns.
+T: 5 Carlyns.

-T:(normally you spell out numbers less than 9)
+T:(normally you spell out numbers less than 10)

-C: Okay thats really cute, but I don't know thats really use advice to folks who can't bring carlyns.
+C: Okay that's really cute, but I don't know thats really use advice to folks who can't bring Carlyns.

 T: (noises from kitchen)